jpsilvaterra/pyautomationanddatatest/README.md

 Automation and data analysis in python using pyautogui and pandas with the following steps:

-1 - Used to open a new tab
+1 - CTRL + T activated to open a new tab

 2 - Type the drive adress where is the data